Plea deal in California officer killing that fed Trump fight

 SACRAMENTO, Calif.
-(AP) - A Mexican immigrant in the country illegally pleaded guilty under a deal with prosecutors in an emotional hearing Thursday to killing a Fiji-born California police officer in a case that President Donald Trump used to bolster his call for tougher border security.
+(AP) - A Mexican national pleaded guilty under a deal with prosecutors in an emotional hearing Thursday to killing an immigrant California police officer in a case that President Donald Trump used to bolster his call for tougher border security.

 Paulo Virgen Mendoza admitted fatally shooting Cpl.
 Ronil Singh of the tiny Newman Police Department during a traffic stop early Dec.
 26, 2018.